Our current research has two directions:

-Because of the refractive index mismatch between biological samples in vivo and the optical media for which a microscope objective is designed, it is not possible to achieve diffraction-limited resolution without correcting for these sample-induced aberrations.
-In our lab, we use adaptive optics, a set of wavefront-engineering methods originally developed for astronomy, to cancel out these sample-induced aberrations and achieve high-resolution imaging in biological systems in vivo.
-The scope of our efforts can be divided into two areas:
+Imaging resolution in vivo is limited by the refractive index mismatch between biological samples and the media for which a microscope objective is designed.
+It is not possible to achieve diffraction-limited resolution without correcting for these sample-induced aberrations.
+We develop scattering-resistant adaptive optical methods to cancel out these aberrations and achieve high-resolution imaging in vivo.

 Ideal imaging occurs when we have a diffraction-limited focus, where all light rays intersect and interfere constructively.
 In one approach, we first direct rays to intersect at the same point by measuring image shifts when the corresponding segments of back pupil are illuminated, and then find the phase for those rays by either interference or phase reconstruction.

-In an alternative approach, to avoid the NA reduction associated with single-segment illumination, we illuminate the full pupil and recover a perfect focus by scanning one ray around the focus formed by all other rays while monitoring the focal intensity variation.
+In an alternative approach, to avoid the numerical aperture (NA) reduction associated with single-segment illumination, we illuminate the full pupil and recover a perfect focus by scanning one ray around the focus formed by all other rays while monitoring the focal intensity variation.

 Characterization and adaptive optical correction of aberrations during in vivo imaging in the mouse cortex.Proceedings of the National Academy of Sciences of the United States of America 2012